MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/manage-the-shifts-app-for-your-organization-in-teams.md

 ms.topic: article
 ms.service: msteams
 search.appverid: MET150
-description: Learn how to set up and manage the Shifts app in Teams for firstline workers in your organization.
+description: Learn how to set up and manage the Shifts app in Teams for Firstline Workers in your organization.
 localization_priority: Normal
 MS.collection:
 - Teams_ITAdmin_Help